Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Vitamin D

 Vitamin D is a fat-soluble vitamin that is produced in the skin upon exposure to sunlight.
 It is also found in some foods, such as fatty fish, fortified dairy products, and mushrooms.
 Vitamin D is important for bone health and plays a role in various physiological processes in the body.
-It has also been linked to potential life extension benefits.
+It has also been linked to potentially increase lifespan.

 One study published in the Journal of Clinical Endocrinology & Metabolism found that low vitamin D levels were associated with an increased risk of all-cause mortality in a large cohort of older adults.
 The researchers observed that participants with the lowest vitamin D levels had a 30% higher risk of death from all causes compared to those with the highest levels.